timjones10/CV/README.md

 #### Analysis

 * Analysed and moved intelligence to improve management understanding in a Special Forces Headquarters as part of a multi-agency, multi-national, geographically dispersed team.
-* Designed frameworks for analysing security and political risks and delivered reports (private, public and charity organisations).
+* Designed frameworks for analysing security and political risks and delivered client reports (private, public and charity organisations).

 #### Simplifying Complexity